Nectar of Heaven

 Nectar of Heaven is a novel by E. C. Tubb published in 1981.

 Plot summary

-Nectar of Heaven is a novel in which Earl Dumarest follows a false trail as he searches to find Earth.
+Nectar of Heaven is a novel in which Earl Dumarest follows a fake trail as he searches to find Earth.

 Reception

 Dave Langford reviewed Nectar of Heaven for White Dwarf #75, and stated that "again Tubb clears the ground for the next sequel with alarming efficiency: the woman with whom Dumarest's got involved is as usual wasted, and he gives away the vast wealth which would make his quest a damn sight easier."